-One purpose of the revision was to unify the software that is used for various stocks, which led to a transition from the 'ADCAM\ software to the 'Muppet' (Multi Use Pre Programmed Ecosystem Toolbox) software.
+One purpose of the revision was to unify the software that is used for various stocks, which led to a transition from the 'ADCAM' software to the 'Muppet' (Multi Use Pre Programmed Ecosystem Toolbox) software.
 Both are forward projecting stock models fitted to catch and survey data using the AD Model builder tools, but the 'Muppet' has fixed selections at age while ADCAM had a random walk model for selection.
 'Muppet' can also be used directly as a simulation tool for evaluation of harvest rules.
 The intention is to stop maintaining the ADCAM and concentrate on the 'Muppet', which also has a more modern and orderly code.

 Other changes were directed at improving the performance of the assessment.
 The age span in the survey data was extended from 10 to 14 years to include ages that are now quite abundant in the stock.
 The ages 1 and 2 were dropped from the autumn survey and the age span where a non-linear (power) relation between stock numbers and survey indices is assumed was increased, which led to a more convincing selection pattern in the surveys and brought the signals in the two surveys closer to each other.
-The CVs at age for the surveys, which determines the relative weighting of the ages in the survey likelihood functions, were also updated.
+The CVs at age for the surveys, which determines the https://ices-library.figshare.com/articles/report/Iceland request for a reevaluation of the management plan for cod in Icelandic waters/18638597?backTo=/collections/ICES Advice 2021/5796932 relative weighting of the ages in the survey likelihood functions, were also updated.
 This has to be done outside the model.